YnievesPuntoNetSURL/userver/README.md

 ## Goal of this project

 This app server container image is optimized for production environments.
 It has been fine-tuned and configured to deliver optimal performance and reliability, making it well-suited for running your applications in a production setting.
 The image incorporates various optimizations and best practices to ensure efficient resource usage, reduced CPU usage, and minimal memory footprint.
-By utilizing PHP 8.1, it takes advantage of the latest improvements in PHP's performance.
+By utilizing PHP, it takes advantage of the latest improvements in PHP's performance.
 The inclusion of Nginx with Brotli compression support further enhances the server's capabilities.
 Additionally, the image follows the principle of keeping things simple (KISS) to facilitate easy customization and adaptation to meet the specific needs of your production environment.
 It is an ideal choice for deploying your applications in production, whether in a Kubernetes or alternative environment (such as k8s, k3s, etc.).

 ## Usage